-- (i) The underlying shares are classified as Shariah-compliant securities; and - (ii) The preference shares are non-cumulative based on the concept of tanazul.
+- (i) The underlying shares are classified as Shariah-compliant securities; - (ii) The preference shares are non-cumulative; and - (iii) Endorsement from the SAC has been obtained.

 PURIFICATION OF INCOME BY INVESTORS

 A proposal was received from the industry pertaining to the purification of dividends received and excess capital gained from the disposal of Shariah non-compliant securities after the date of announcement, as well as capital gained and dividends received from the disposal of Shariah non-compliant securities which were mistakenly invested (Tainted Income) to be undertaken by the investors.